opendatacube/governance/governance.md

 building proprietary products and services that leverage Project Software and Services.
 Funding acquired by Institutional Partners to work on The Project is called Institutional Funding.
-However, no funding obtained by an Institutional Partner can override The Project BDFL and Steering Council.
-If a Partner has funding to do Open Data Cube/IPython work and the Council decides to not pursue that work as a project, the Partner is free to pursue it on their own.
-However in this situation, that part of the Partner’s work will not be under the Open Data Cube/IPython umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.
+However, no funding obtained by an Institutional Partner can override The Steering Council.
+If a Partner has funding to do Open Data Cube work and the Council decides to not pursue that work as a project, the Partner is free to pursue it on their own.
+However in this situation, that part of the Partner’s work will not be under the Open Data Cube umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.

 To acknowledge institutional contributions, there are two level of Institutional